jyotirmoy99/general_website/README.md

-#replace maximum ids into classes
+#replaced maximum ids into classes

 #commented some important codes which can be reused later